 “A terrific fiddler, his style and taste makes him a key part of The Jeremiahs' Chicago Irish American News”

 Born in Bordeaux, in France, Jean-Christophe has been playing classical music from the tender age of 4.
 His love affair with Irish traditional music began after he sat in at a session during his studies at the conservatoire of Bordeaux.
 A few years later, he went studying Irish traditional music in Dublin for a year where he met the band.
-He has since completed a Masters in the Conservatoire National Supérieur of Music and Danse of Lyon.
-His love and interest in all kinds of music and his expenrience in playing jazz and classical music influenced a lot his playing in Irish traditional music.
+He has since completed a Masters in the Conservatoire National Supérieur de Musique & Danse of Lyon.
+His love and interest in all kinds of music and his experience in playing jazz and classical music influenced a lot his playing in Irish traditional music.
 The original project The Jeremiahs has been a great opportunity to develop his own style of playing and composing.

 Winner of The Christy Moore Songwriter Showcase 2015

 Dublinese accompanist James has amassed a wealth of experience having already performed in over 14 different countries to date.

 James’ draws on a wide a range of influences from different genres and traditions which is evident is his unique percussive backing style.
 As well as an established teacher James is also an experienced sound engineer having worked with a long list of talented and well respected musicians and singers in the studio.